A Bible Study by Jack Kelley

 He will love you and bless you and increase your numbers.
 He will bless the fruit of your womb, the crops of your land-your grain, new wine and oil-the calves of your herds and the lambs of your flocks in the land that he swore to your forefathers to give you.
 You will be blessed more than any other people; none of your men or women will be childless, nor any of your livestock without young.
 The LORD will keep you free from every disease.
 He will not inflict on you the horrible diseases you knew in Egypt, but he will inflict them on all who hate you.
 (Deut.
 7:13-15)

-It’s our nature to look to God when we have nothing and are struggling, and He blesses us in return.
+With nowhere else to turn we look to God when we have nothing and are struggling, and He blesses us.
 When I first became a believer, I concluded that one of the most popular products my company sold was not pleasing to God so I stopped selling it.
 Finding a way to make up for this huge loss in revenue was stressful, so I began getting up early in the morning to pray for guidance and give thanks for the blessings I’d received.
 Each morning I spent an hour on my knees in the living room before anyone else got up.
 The Lord blessed me through that time and brought me Christian clients with needs I could meet in a way that pleased Him.
 The lost revenue was more than replaced.